mushketyk/mushketyk.github.io/source/_posts/2015-08-30-hot-deployment-with-gradle-and-jetty.markdown

 title: "Hot deployment with Gradle and Jetty"
 date: 2015-08-30 21:35:05 +0100
 comments: true
+categories: [java]
+description: ""
-categories: [gradle, jetty, java, deployment]
+keywords: "gradle, jetty, java, deployment"
 ---

 In web development it's very handy to see updates to static content immediately, without a server restart.